Godmanchester

 Godmanchester (/ˈɡɒdməntʃɛstər/ GOD-mən-ches-tər) is a town and civil parish in the Huntingdonshire district of Cambridgeshire, England.
 It is separated from Huntingdon, 1 mile to the north, by the valley of the River Great Ouse.
-Being on the Roman road network, the town has a long history.
-It has a waterside location, surrounded by open countryside of high value for its biodiversity but it remains highly accessible, with a railway line to London, the A1 road and M11/A14 which run nearby.
+Being on the Roman road network the town has a long history.
+It has a waterside location and is surrounded by open countryside of high value for its biodiversity but it remains highly accessible, with a railway line to London, the A1 road and M11/A14, which run nearby.

 Toponymy

-The name ‘Godmanchester’ is first attested as Godmundcestre in the Domesday Book of 1086, and subsequently variously appears as Gutmuncetre, Gudmencestre, Gudmundcestria, Gum(m)uncestre, Gumencestre, Guncestre, Gumcestria, Gumecestre, Gommecestre, Gomecestria, Gummecestre, Gurmund(es)cestre, Gormecestre, Gormancestre, Gomecestre, Gunnecestre, Gurmecestre, Godmechestre, Gurminchestre, Gumchestre, Gurmencestre, Gumcestre, Gumestre, Godmonchestre, Gumecestur and Gumycestre.
+The name ‘Godmanchester’ is first attested as Godmundcestre in Domesday Book of 1086 and subsequently variously appears as Gutmuncetre, Gudmencestre, Gudmundcestria, Gum(m)uncestre, Gumencestre, Guncestre, Gumcestria, Gumecestre, Gommecestre, Gomecestria, Gummecestre, Gurmund(es)cestre, Gormecestre, Gormancestre, Gomecestre, Gunnecestre, Gurmecestre, Godmechestre, Gurminchestre, Gumchestre, Gurmencestre, Gumcestre, Gumestre, Godmonchestre, Gumecestur and Gumycestre.

 The first part of the name comes from an Anglo-Saxon personal name, either Guðmund or Godmund.
-Godmund is also the basis of the place-names Goodmanham (East Riding of Yorkshire) and Gumley (Leicestershire).
+Godmund is also the basis of the place names Goodmanham (East Riding of Yorkshire) and Gumley (Leicestershire).
 Later forms of these names occur with a spelling Guth- or Gut-.
-The second part of the name refers to the Roman fort or ‘chester’ (from the Latin ‘castrum’) south of the River Ouse, identified with the Durovigutum mentioned in the Antonine Itinerary.
+The second part of the name refers to the Roman fort or 'chester' (from the Latin castrum) south of the River Ouse, identified with the Durovigutum mentioned in the Antonine Itinerary.

-There is no etymological or historical connection between the town and the Danish King Guðrum of East Anglia (c.835–890) or with the Goths, a Germanic people of central and eastern Europe.
+There is no etymological or historical connection between the town and the Danish King Guthrum of East Anglia (c.
+835–890) nor with the Goths, a Germanic people of central and eastern Europe.

-A minority of visitors, former residents and residents continue to pronounce the place as Gumster (/'gʌmstər/), though this has long-since been superseded by Godmunchester, with stress on the first syllable.
+A minority of visitors, former residents and residents continue to pronounce the placename as GUM-stər, though this has long since been superseded by GOD-mən-ches-tər, with stress on the first syllable.

 History

 The town is on the site of the Roman town of Durovigutum.
 There is archaeological evidence of Celtic and earlier habitation prior to the establishment of a key Roman town and a mansio (inn), so the area has probably been continuously occupied for more than 2,000 years.
 In contrast to Huntingdon, archaeological finds have been extensive in the centre of Godmanchester.

 The town has two conservation areas showing architecture from the last 400 years.
-Over 100 privately occupied Listed buildings, including many timber-framed Tudor houses may be seen.
-The largest being Tudor Farm, dating from 1600 and restored in 1995.
+More than 100 private listed buildings, including many timber-framed Tudor houses, may be seen, the largest being Tudor Farm, dating from 1600 and restored in 1995.